God Loves People and Places

 Cotswold Terrace at the University of Bath UK

 Almost every story or revival is the story of a place that has been changed by divine activity.
-As I reflect on God’s love for places I think of locations I have encountered through the years that in some way appear to have been impacted by the presence of Christian community and prayer – to such an extent that people feel the influence of the presence of the Holy Spirit, simply by entering the location.
+As I reflect on God’s love for places I think of locations I have encountered through the years that in some way appear to have been impacted by the presence of a community of faith and prayer – to such an extent that people can feel the influence and a sense of divine presence, simply by entering the location.

 I remember reading the account of a Fleet Street journalist sent to report on the 1904 Welsh Revival.
 He said that as soon as the train crossed the border into the Principality of Wales the atmosphere shifted.
 He wrote: “It was like entering a haunted house!”
 Perhaps that’s not the feeling we would expect to associate with a place of Christian revival, but it echoed the descriptions of the feeling of being on the Hebrides during the Hebrides revival.